metosin/reitit/doc/ring/ring.md

 # Middleware

-Middleware can be mounted using a `:middleware` key - either to top-level or under `:request-method` submap.
-It's value should be a vector of `reitit.middleware/IntoMiddleware` values.
+Middleware can be mounted using a `:middleware` key - either to top-level or under request method submap.
+Its value should be a vector of `reitit.middleware/IntoMiddleware` values.
 These include:

 1. normal ring middleware function `handler -> request -> response`
 2. vector of middleware function `[handler args*] -> request -> response` and it's arguments